Table of Contents

 Review of EIA

-It evaluates the EIA report’s sufficiency and efficacy and offers the data required for making decisions.
+It checks if the EIA report is complete and effective and provides the information needed for making decisions.

 Decision-Making